RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 I think this can be a highly debatable topic, but ultimately it depends on the domain, the nature and the criticality of the system and its components.

-### Compositional resiliency
+### Composable resiliency
 Fallbacks tend to pair well with other resilience mechanisms.
 For example, a common pattern is to protect a network call with a timeout, circuit breaker, and retry.
 If the circuit breaker trips, it starts returning failures.
-We can introduce the fallback in front of that.
+A fallback can be introduced in front of that.
 The effect of this is that intermittent failures will be immediately retried, but during prolonged outages the system will resort to the fallback.

 ### Visibility
-Given the complexity that a fallback, like any other resilience mechanism, introduces to a system, it is important to instrument monitoring, logging and tracing to help understand the behavior of a system when a fallback is invoked.
+Given the complexity that fallbacks, like any other resilience mechanism, introduce to a system, it is important to instrument monitoring, logging and tracing to help understand the behavior of a system when they are invoked.

 ## Conclusion
-Fallbacks can be an effective technique for improving reliability, but they must be designed with diligence and caution.
+Fallbacks can be an effective technique for improving the reliability of a system, but they must be designed and maintained with diligence.
 To wrap up the post, here is some advice I encourage others to think about when building fallbacks:
 1. Design simple fallbacks that can produce a useful result if all else fails.
 2. Regularly exercise fallback behavior in an evolving system.
 3. Build reliable fallbacks, but avoid relying on them.